jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 I hate that business model, but c'est la vie.

 Some education startups have innovated in the business model department.
-[Duolingo][duolingo] teaches you a language, and then their most advanced users translate documents for practice.
+[Duolingo][duolingo] teaches you a language, and when their students become advanced they translate documents for practice.
 They sell translation services.

 At first blush, you'd expect a high-value skill like computer programming to be something where you can sell education for a high price.
 If a professional programmer can earn $100k/year for the next 10 years – that's a *million* bucks! – surely you can charge $5k to teach someone that skill.
 After all, that's only half a percent of the earnings.